teambit/docs/docs/workspace/04-workspace-json.md

 }
 ```

-This configuration is composed by different extensions ([aspects](TODO)) of Bit, where each of them handles a set of cross-cutting functions that handle different functionalities of the component monorepo.
+This configuration is composed of different extensions ([aspects](TODO)) of Bit as top-level entities in the json, and a configuration for that extension.
+Each extension  handles a set of cross-cutting functions that handle different functionalities of the component monorepo.
 Bit workspace manages a list of join-points each of the composed aspects can register and implement a specific functionality.
 For example:

 - Adding CLI commands.